American football at the Summer Olympics: 1932 Summer Games

+American football was a demonstration sport at the 1932 Summer Olympics in Los Angeles, with a single exhibition game held at Los Angeles Memorial Coliseum on August 8.
+Seniors from three Western universities (Cal, Stanford, and USC) were matched against those from the East Coast's "Big Three" (Harvard, Yale, and Princeton).
+The West team won by a score of 7–6.

 IOC rejection and the future

 Though American football has not been played in the Olympics since then, various American football players have participated in the Olympics.
+The sport has been considered by some as incompatible with the Olympics for several reasons, among them the high-risk of injury, inconvenience in the time period the games are held, and its lack of global popularity.
 In 2013, the International Olympic Committee gave provisional recognition to the International Federation of American Football (IFAF), setting up a possible vote on its future participation in the Olympics.
 In 2015, American Football wasn't included in the 2020 additions with critics voicing the IFAF's lack of effort and surrounding drama around the 2015 IFAF World Championship.

-Following the IOC's decline of the IFAF's application, the IFAF resubmitted its application, re-earning the provisional recognition for a possible addition in the 2024 Summer Olympics, with the earliest vote being as possible as 2017.
-It has also been argued that due to roster restrictions, seven-on-seven is the most likely style of play to make it as a medal event in the same vein as rugby sevens, which debuted at the 2016 Summer Olympics.
+Following the IOC's decline of the IFAF's application, the IFAF resubmitted its application, re-earning the provisional recognition for the possible addition in the 2024 Summer Olympics, with the earliest vote being as possible as 2017.
+It had also been argued that due to roster restrictions, seven-on-seven was the most likely style of play to make it as a medal event in the same vein as rugby sevens, which debuted at the 2016 Summer Olympics.
+Eventually, American football was not included in the 2024 Olympics.

-The NFL and IFAF are planning to back a proposal to include flag football, a non-contact variation of the game, as an event in the 2028 Summer Olympics in Los Angeles.
+The IFAF and the National Football League later backed a proposal to include flag football, a non-contact variation of the game, as a one-off event at the 2028 Summer Olympics in Los Angeles.
+Flag football became a viable alternative for its limited contact, low costs, and accessibility to both men and women.
+The bid was successful and flag football was officially announced as a sport exclusively for the 2028 games in October 2023.
+In May 2025, NFL owners unanimously approved allowing players to participate at the 2028 Summer Olympics, pending negotiations.